Owen150/CG-Semester-Project/README.md

 A first-person shooter game using WebGL for rendering and interacting with the game at web level  and Python for the backend logic.

 # Tools and Technologies
-WebGL, Pycharm, and three.js
+OpenGL, Pycharm, and three.js

 # Milestones
 1. Setting Up the Environment: <br>
-Create an HTML canvas element to serve as the rendering area for my WebGL content and set up the necessary configurations.
+Create an HTML canvas element to serve as the rendering area for my OpenGL content and set up the necessary configurations.
 2. Graphics and Rendering: <br>
 Write vertex and fragment shaders to handle rendering.
 Import 3D models and textures into the game and Implement a rendering pipeline that includes aspects like lighting, shadows, textures, and effects.
 3. Implementing Game Logic: <br>